Al-Shuhada Street: First Annual Open Shuhada Street Demonstration

 At the first demonstration on 25 February 2010, Hebron residents, Israeli activists and international volunteer groups were gathered, accompanied by press and political leaders.
-After just a few minutes, about 150 meters from the Shuhada Street checkpoint, the IDF reportedly attacked the peaceful demonstration with sound bombs and tear gas.
+After just a few minutes, about 150 meters (yards) from the Shuhada Street checkpoint, the IDF reportedly attacked the peaceful demonstration with sound bombs and tear gas.
 Children were threatened with rifles.

 Second Annual Open Shuhada Street Demonstration

 At the second demonstration on 25 February 2011, the non-violent protestors were met with tear gas, sound grenades, and rubber bullets.
 Tear gas canisters were reportedly fired directly at the protestors.
 According to the organizers, 20 people were taken to hospital.
 One Israeli, two Palestinians, and three internationals were detained.
 Military sources only confirmed one arrest.
 The TIPH estimated that 1,500 people took part in the demonstrations.

 Third Annual Open Shuhada Street Demonstration

 At the third demonstration on 24 February 2012, estimated 8,000 Palestinians from across the West Bank, joined by solidarity activists, participated in the demonstration in Hebron.
 Six demonstrators were arrested.
 Many protesters were injured by tear gas.